 Opening a Swiss Company FAQ

 Yes.
 There are no nationality restrictions on owning a Swiss GmbH or AG.
-Foreigners can hold 100% of the shares.
-The only requirement with a residency dimension is that at least one director/manager with signing authority must be resident in Switzerland — which VOZ provides through our Swiss director service.
+The only requirement is that at least one director must be resident in Switzerland.
+Our Swiss Director service satisfies this requirement — you retain 100% ownership and control.
+The entire process is remote — no visit to Switzerland required.

 Ready to Start?